dannycab/phy415fall23/content/9_assignments/worked-problem-7.md

 ## Assignment

-1. Choose a signal or set of signals to investigate (these should be continuous functions of time)
+1. Choose a statistical model associated with a physical system
 2. Write a paragraph or two describing the system you are investigating.
 Explain what you are going to do and why.
 If you can point us to where things are being done, that's helpful.
-3. Conduct your analysis of the signal (you may do so analytical and/or numerically).
-If you are using numerical approaches, don't yet use the `fft` function.
-You should be able to do this with the tools we have developed in class.
+3. Conduct your analysis of that system and present equations and plots that help you understand the system.
-4. Graph the results of your analysis and explain what you have found.
+4. Graph any results and explain what you have found.

 ## Looking ahead (earn extra credit)

 If you are looking into these systems and finding them interesting here's two things you can do to earn extra credit.

-1. Compare your analysis of several signals and compare their frequency content.
-What do you notice?
+1. Investigate a statistical mechanics or quantum mechanical model.
-2. (challenging) Develop a way to filter out certain frequencies.
-And then reconstruct the signal.
+2. Run a number of simulations with a variety of parameters and compare the results.
 What do you notice?
-Have you kept the proper phase information?

 ## Submitting your work